ralscha/bread-compressor-cli/README.md

 #### Algorithm
 The tool compresses the files by default with gzip and brotli.
-You can set the -a option if you only want to compress with gzip or brotli.
+You can set the `-a` option if you only want to compress with gzip or brotli.

-Compress the files only with gzip
+Compress only with gzip
 ```
 bread-compressor -a gzip dist
 ```

-Compress the files only with brotli
+Compress only with brotli
 ```
 bread-compressor -a brotli dist
 ```

 #### Statistics
-The tool prints out a summary if you specify the `-s` option.
+The tool prints out a summary with the `-s` option.

 ```
 bread-compressor -s dist